The Hitchcock group develops new instruments, methods and applications

-X-ray microscopy of fuel cell materials, polymers, nanostructures,
+X-ray microscopy to fuel cell materials, polymers, nanostructures,

 Our group has helped develop the most advanced analytical soft X-ray microscope in the world (a scanning transmission X-ray microscope at the Advanced Light Source in Berkeley) and we are exploring new applications on a monthly basis.
-A current goal is in situ electrochemistry - studies of active electrodes and electrolyte systems, of relevance to fuel cells and battery technologies.
+At present we are collaborating with instrument developers and scientists at the Canadian Light Source to develop a new STXM with capabilities for cryo-spectro-tomography.

-Hitchcock is the leader of the spectromicroscopy beamline at the Canadian Light Source which features scanning transmission X-ray microscopes (STXM) and an X-ray photoemission electron microscope (X-PEEM) on separate branch lines of a high performance plane grating monochromator beamline, illuminated by an elliptically polarized undulator.
+The CLS soft X-ray spectroscopy beamline (SM) features two scanning transmission X-ray microscopes (STXM) and an X-ray photoemission electron microscope (X-PEEM) on separate branch lines of a high performance plane grating monochromator beamline, illuminated by an elliptically polarized undulator.

 Enjoy your visit !

-© 2014 A.P.
+© 2016 A.P.
 Hitchcock / McMaster University

 - All Rights Reserved